 Pyrex Storage Containers should be at the top of your list.
 Heat leftovers in the microwave without worrying about BPA risks.
 This is important because you don’t want to heat with plastic in your microwave.
 Even the lids are BPA free.
 They go on sale quite often, especially over the holidays.

-Silicone cooking utensils have become extremely popular for good reasons.
+Cooking utensils made of Silicone have become extremely popular for good reasons.
 Silicone doesn’t stick, is stain resistant, easy to clean and have very high heat resistance.

 Protect your hands while cooking, baking, or grilling.
 These gloves are heavy-duty and the length protects your hands and wrists up to 450º.
 The textured palm prevents slipping and a padded lining makes them comfortable to wear.
 I actually used mine to carry a casserole dish to a neighbor’s for dinner straight from the oven.